Tivicay Side Effects

 Frequency not reported: Liver chemistry elevations consistent with immune reconstitution syndrome

-Uncommon (0.1% to 1%): Rash (includes rash, generalized rash, macular rash, maculopapular rash, pruritic rash, drug eruption; Grade 2 to 4: less than 1%)
+Common (1% to 10%): Pruritus, rash (includes rash, generalized rash, macular rash, maculopapular rash, pruritic rash, drug eruption)

 Frequency not reported: Increased serum creatinine (due to inhibition of tubular secretion of creatinine)